-The social model of health, sometimes referred to as the new public health approach, focuses attention on the societal level of health determinants and health intervention.
-The two terms are used interchangeably by some authors, but have different disciplinary origins, with the new public health approach arising from the health sciences (particularly public health), and the social model drawn primarily from the field of health sociology.
-Some new public health approaches arising from the health sciences have been criticised by sociologists for an overreliance on individualistic solutions in practice (see Lupton 1995; Petersen & Lupton 1996).
-Yet there are significant examples of sociologically informed approaches that can make it problematical to draw distinctions between the two terms (see especially Beaglehole & Bonita 1997; Baggott 2000; Baum 2008).
-A recent further development has been the promotion of an ecological public health model (see Rayner & Lang 2012), which suggests a greater need to address the complex interrelatedness of humans and their (natural and social) environment.
-For our purposes we will use the term 'social model of health', as it better reflects the unique theories, research methods, and modes of analysis of health sociology discussed in this book.
+The social model of health focuses attention on social determinants and societal level health interventions.
+It is sometimes used interchangeably with the SDOH and the new public health approach, but the terms have different disciplinary origins, with the new public health approach arising from the health sciences, and the social model drawn primarily from the field of health sociology.
+Some new public health approaches have been criticised by sociologists for an over-reliance on individualistic solutions in practice (see Lupton 1995; Petersen & Lupton 1996).
+Yet there are significant examples of sociologically informed approaches that can make it problematical to draw distinctions between the two terms (see especially Beaglehole & Bonita 1997; Baggott 2000; Baum 2016).
+A further development has been the promotion of an ecological public health model (see Rayner & Lang 2012), which suggests a greater need to address the complex interrelatedness of humans and their environment (both natural and social).
+For our purposes, we will use the term 'social model of health', as it better reflects the unique theories, research methods, and modes of analysis of health sociology discussed in this book.

 The social model of health has been used as a general umbrella term to refer to approaches that focus on the social determinants of health and illness (see Broom 1991; Gillespie & Gerhardt 1995).
 As Dorothy Broom (1991, p.
-52) states: 'the social model locates people in social contexts, conceptualises the physical environment as socially organised, and understands ill health as a process of interaction between people and their environments.'
+52) states: 'the social model locates people in social contexts, conceptualises the physical environment as socially organised, and understands ill-health as a process of interaction between people and their environments.'
 It is one of the aims of this book to map out in more detail what a social model of health entails.
 Table 1.2 contrasts the key features of the biomedical model with the social model to highlight the different focuses, assumptions, benefits, and limitations of each.
 It is important to emphasise that the social model does not deny the existence of biological or psychological aspects of disease that manifest in individuals, or deny the need for medical treatment.
 Instead, it highlights that health and illness occur in a social context and that effective health interventions, particularly preventive efforts, need to move beyond the medical treatment of individuals.
 In exposing the social origins of illness, it necessarily implies that a greater balance between individual and social interventions is required, since the vast majority of health funding continues to be directed towards medical intervention.
 Therefore, the social model is not intended as a replacement for the biomedical model, but rather coexists alongside it.